For Authors|For Editors|For Reviewers

 15. Borders and Territories

-Potential disputes over borders and territories may have particular relevance for authors in describing their research or in an author or editor correspondence address, and such issues should be respected.
+Potential disputes over borders and territories may have particular relevance for authors in describing their research or in an author or Editor correspondence address, and such issues should be respected.
 Content decisions are an editorial matter and where there is a potential or perceived dispute or complaint, the editorial team will attempt to come to a resolution that satisfies all parties involved.

 Discovery Medicine stays neutral with regard to jurisdictional claims in published maps and institutional affiliations.